mmoksas68/Aquatic-Animal-Classification-SVM-LogisticRegression/README.md

-#Aquatic Animal Classification using Logistic Regression and Support Vector Machines
+<h1>Aquatic Animal Classification using Logistic Regression and Support Vector Machines</h1>

 This homework is implemented in MATLAB.
 There are 4 matlab scripts: